Whether you just started dating or you found the one and want him to propose – taking your relationship to the next level is a huge step.

 Doesn’t it feel better to be in a committed relationship instead of dating many men or hooking up?

-If commitment is important to you, and you want the stability and security that comes with it, read on for the secrets of getting your man to commit without the games and pressure!
+If commitment is important to you, and you want the stability and security that comes with it, read on for the secrets to getting your man to commit without the games and pressure!

 Universal Tips for Any Type of Commitment